erew123/alltalk_tts/README.md

 ### 🟩 Quick Setup (Text-generation-webui & Standalone Installation)

-Quick setup scripts are available for users on Windows 10/11 and Linux.
+AllTalk version 1 - Quick setup scripts are available for users on Windows 10/11 and Linux.
 Instructional videos for both setup processes are linked below.

 - Ensure that **Git** is installed on your system as it is required for cloning the repository.
 If you do not have Git installed, visit [**Git's official website**](https://git-scm.com/downloads) to download and install it.
 - Windows users must install C++ development tools for Python to compile Python packages.
 Detailed information and a link to these tools can be found in the help section [**Windows & Python requirements for compiling packages**](https://github.com/erew123/alltalk_tts#-help-with-problems).